chewnoill/collaborative-editor/docs/adr/01-choosing-yjs.md

 We need to do some work familiarizing with how yjs works.
 We get all CRDT transport layers basically for free.
+This locks the project into the node ecosystem for both front and backends.